15 Strange And Beautiful Houseplants You Need To Know About

 12 – Corkscrew Grass

 I am charmed by its elegant twisting branches.
 This beauty tends to spread easily when it’s planted in the ground.
 Perfect to use as a filler between plants in your garden.
 In a pot, it’s simply charming and would look perfect paired with other succulents and plants.
+Strange and beautiful houseplants are always a great way to beautify your home.

 13 – Gentiana Urnula